-Sometimes, on smaller teams or in smaller churches, team members can themselves take meeting notes, which can be a method of cultivating team engagement.
+Sometimes, on smaller teams or in smaller churches, team members can themselves take notes, which can be a method of cultivating team engagement.

-For example, as a group grows, it would be appropriate for a leader to designate to a less active member the task of taking meeting notes to help assimilate them into the group’s contributive culture.
+For example, as a group grows, it would be appropriate for a leader to designate a less active member the task of taking notes to help assimilate them into the group’s contributive culture.

 After the meeting, the point person and note taker will formulate the meeting minutes so that they are readable, digestible, and easy to navigate for team members looking for their responsibilities in the minutes.

 This is a high priority, because meeting details are very easily lost.
-If you wait too long to send out this document to the meeting participants, the details may become so easily lost that the meeting itself becomes a waste of time, and another is required.
+If you wait too long to send out this document to the participants, the details may become so easily lost that the meeting itself becomes a waste of time, and another is required.

-By sending meeting minutes, marked with the time, date, location, purpose, attendees, and details discussed within a day of the meeting, you ensure that the contents of the meeting remain relevant for the team and that the meeting remains valuable to the church as a whole.
+By sending meeting minutes, marked with the time, date, location, purpose, attendees, and details discussed within a day of the meeting, you ensure that the contents of the meeting remain relevant for the team and that the time remains valuable to the church as a whole.

 This goes back to principal #1 — if you have shared calendars, designated team leaders can see when you’re free, when you’re busy, and how available you are to prepare and contribute to any particular meeting.

-The church business meeting is a great opportunity to corral all the loose details of your church’s business details and delegate their resolution to the right people.
+The church meeting is a great opportunity to corral all the loose details of your church’s business details and delegate their resolution to the right people.